programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # iterate through all raw email text files in the sent folder.
 # The bracket notation in Python is called a list comprehension.
 This generates a list (in this case, a giant list of all filenames) given the rule specified after the “if” statement.
 In this case, Python receives a directory listing of all items contained within a directory

-for f in [f for f in os.listdir(path) if not f.startswith('.')]:
+for filename in [filename for filename in os.listdir(path) if not filename.startswith('.')]:
     # Create a blank dictionary for each iteration - so one for each email message.
 We will fill this dictionary with information from our raw text files and append it to the email_list at the end.
         out_dict = {}

     # Now we must open each file to retrieve its contents.
 Fortunately, we already have the filename in the f variable (representing the specific email we are looping over at the moment).
 We previously stored the file path, or everything that comes before the filename, in the “path” variable above.
-Python very conveniently lets us combine these two strings with addition (path+f), and use the “with” syntax to open up the appropriate file and store it into the variable myfile.
+Python very conveniently lets us combine these two strings with addition (path+f), and use the “with” syntax to open up the appropriate file (as a read-only or "r" file) and set the variable myfile to point to the file.

-        with open(path+f, "r") as myfile:
+        with open(path+filename, "r") as myfile:

         # Here’s where the email library helps us.
 We can call the email.message_from_string() function to convert the raw message data into a dictionary, which makes it easier to process.
 Note that we need to force Pythonto treat myfile like a single long string of text, so we use the the read() method on myfile to force it to output a string (as opposed to simply passing along the variable myfile).

                 msg = email.message_from_string(myfile.read())